 I am an existing District of Columbia employer, where can I find this information?

-If you are an employer with a history of payroll in Alabama you have likely obtained the IDs and online accounts necessary for OnPay to process your tax filings.
+If you are an employer with a history of payroll in the District of Columbia you have likely obtained the IDs and online accounts necessary for OnPay to process your tax filings.

 District of Columbia Office of Tax and Revenue:

 - Withholding Tax Account Number: Existing employers can find their Withholding Tax Account Number on notices received from the DC Office of Tax and Revenue

 If you cannot locate this document or account number, please call the District of Columbia Office of Tax and Revenue at 1-(202) 727-4829 and request the account number.

 - Unemployment Account Number: Existing employers can find the Unemployment Account Number on the following forms: